Skip to main content

 Does my business need virtual caller id?

 Virtual IDs save money.
-You can have multiple masks allocated to different outbound destinations for no additional charge.
+You can have multiple Virtual Caller IDs allocated to different outbound destinations for no additional charge.

-How will a virtual caller ID affect my traffic routes?
+How will adding virtual caller ID on CloudTalk affect my current phone plan?

-Adding a virtual ID to your CloudTalk dashboard does not change anything related to calling through your original provider.
-Your number is still your number, it will just look different to customers during outbound calls.
+Adding a number as a virtual ID on your CloudTalk dashboard does not change anything related to that number with your original provider.
+Your number will stay on the original provider's platform, it will just also be displayed to your customers during outbound calls from CloudTalk as well.

-• Outbound calls from a virtual ID are charged either per minute or according to your calling package.
+• Outbound calls from a Virtual Caller ID are charged either per minute or according to your calling package.

 • You keep the original service provider and can make outbound calls as normal.

-• If your number is not a CloudTalk number, inbound and returned calls are directed to the original service provider, not to CloudTalk.
+• Inbound and returned calls are directed to the original service provider, not to CloudTalk.

 We can also set you up with an additional, local number in CloudTalk if you'd like to forward callbacks to us.